raideno/image-transformer/README.md

 # Image Transformer

+Image Transformer is a CLI tool and a python module that can do two things:

+- Reads a .png image and generate a scalable .svg version of that image based on a hexagonal, triangular or square grid (or any other grid you which to implement).
+- Generate a svg image from a color palette with the grid of your choice.

-This Python application reads a .png image and generates a scalable .svg version.
-The .svg file can be used as a high-resolution wallpaper.
-The application samples the colors of each grid element (hexagon, square, etc) to reproduce the same picture.
+The a scalable .svg version generated or transformer can be used as a high-resolution wallpaper.

 ## Install